As a medical student, Lauren Courtney Mitchell ’07 made a silent vow to herself.

 Having a mother who was also an elementary science teacher sparked in Courtney an early interest in biology and scientific inquiry.
 When Courtney was ten years old, her father was diagnosed with myasthenia gravis, a neuromuscular disease, and his condition required frequent trips to neurologists and surgeons.
 Courtney claims that beyond the exacting nature of medicine, she was most impressed by its art-in-practice—the great opportunities physicians have to speak Christ-centered encouragements to families during such difficult times.
 “It was at that point that I prayerfully set my focus on becoming a doctor, and God has so graciously given me the opportunity to live this childhood dream.
 How truly blessed I am!”

-Courtney will complete residency training in general pediatrics in the spring of 2014.
+Courtney completed residency training in general pediatrics in the spring of 2014.
 Rather than specializing in one area of pediatrics, her interest is in treating the whole child and establishing lasting clinical alliances and, in turn, friendships with young families.
-Post residency, she plans to join a South Georgia practice that balances what she calls the best of both worlds, “the unpredictability of hospitalist call with the continuity-of-care that medical practice in the outpatient clinic affords.”
+Today Courtney is a pediatrician at Vidalia Children's Center in Vidalia, Georgia.

-Working around her hectic schedule of being a doctor and a tutor, Courtney finds time to develop her spiritual and personal life, and in August she will marry Andy Miller, pastor at Victory Baptist Church in Vidalia.
+In August 2013, Courtney married Andy Miller, pastor at Victory Baptist Church in Vidalia.
 “I’ve finally learned to make myself drop the books for a while on days off and enjoy what really matters—spending time in awe and worship of our God and with family and friends.”